pfroysdon/reading_rack/README.md

 - [Mathematische Formeln - Sieber](https://a.co/d/1R0UPwD) **My preferred short-form (48 pages) math reference.** Apparently every German high school student receives this book!
 I received this book when I studied in Germany, and during my undergrad I added notes throughout this text, e.g. the definition of a series can be defined in sequence or with a summation, I added the summation form, etc.  **I have considered translating this book (with my notes) for English speaking students.
 Send me an email if you are interested.**
 - [Handbook of Mathematics - Bronshtein](https://a.co/d/awF7Soi) **My preferred long-form (1251 pages) math reference.**  This book helped me get through college.
 This book is commonly used in German schools for science and engineering students.
 - [Matrix Mathematics - Bernsten](https://a.co/d/cLOjA5T) A single source for nearly all linear algebra derivations, proofs and theory.
-This is a great book to have once you master the skills in Noble and Golubs books (of course assuming you already read Strang's book).
+This is a great book to have once you master the skills in Noble and Golub's books (of course assuming you already read Strang's book).
 - [Applied Linear Algebra - Noble & Daniel](https://a.co/d/7Ytdmg2) This is a graduate-level book that covers more difficult topics and theory in linear algebra.
 I used this in graduate school and I highly recommend this book.
 - [Matrix Computations - Golub & van Loan](https://a.co/d/3nzKslD)  This is another graduate-level book that specifically discusses difficult applied problems like numerical optimization using the modified Gram-Schmidt, CS Decomposition, and sparse unsymmetric linear systems.
 I used this in graduate school and I highly recommend this book.
 - [Linear Algebra and its Applications - Strang](https://a.co/d/iNpdzHy)  This is the **best** starter book in linear algebra (undergraduate level).
 The concepts are clearly defined and build in difficulty with each chapter.